kyuupichan/ieee754/docs/ieee754.rst

 used as dictionary keys, used as set elements, compared, sorted and coerced to another type (such as `float` and `int`).
 Conversion to `bool` is a quiet operation; other conversions and operations raise signals as appropriate in the thread's ambient context.
-As for the `decimal` type, signalling NaNs cannot be hashed and all quiet NaNs hash to the same :const:`0` value regardless of payload.
+As for the `Decimal` type, signalling NaNs cannot be hashed and all quiet NaNs hash to the same :const:`0` value regardless of payload.

 Binary objects behave the same as `float` object for the ``%`` and ``//`` operators::